Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-installation.md

 ![SQL Server Configuration Manager](./assets/configuration-manager-2.png)

-Also start SQL Server Agent if it is not running yet.
+Also, start SQL Server Agent if it is not running yet.
 Now the required services should be in the "Running" state.

 ## Connecting the SQL Server with SQL Server Management Studio